AtiqSha/WPF_RestAPI_Test/README.md

 # WPF_RestAPI_Test
-This is a project on  to sync data from REST API into your LocalDB using WPF application.
+This is a simple project to sync data from REST API into your LocalDB using WPF application.

 Listed below is the tools that are used for this development:
 - Microsoft Visual Studio Community 2019 (Version 16.8.4)